* Watchdog wants to axe cbank's mandate on currency, price

 The issue -- triggered by a public watchdog's recommendation -- comes just as South Africa's economy has sunk into recession, its credit rating downgraded and politics is gripped by questions over President Jacob Zuma's stewardship.

-Public Protector Busisiwe Mkhwebane, head of South Africa's constitutionally-sanctioned anti-graft watchdog, called on Monday for the central bank's mandate of maintaining currency and price stability to be changed, saying the bank should act in the interests of empowering ordinary citizens.
+Public Protector Busisiwe Mkhwebane, head of South Africa's constitutionally-mandated anti-graft watchdog, called on Monday for the central bank's mandate of maintaining currency and price stability be changed, saying the bank should act in the interests of empowering ordinary citizens.

 The Reserve Bank said in a statement that Mkhwebane's office had no business in making recommendations about how it is run.